 The Company does not have an established term limit for its directors or an established retirement policy.
 The Governance and Sustainability Committee believes the assessment processes described under "General" above are an effective basis to ensure board renewal and has therefore determined that set term limits are therefore unnecessary.
 The terms of the current nominees for election as Directors are not high, when compared to other similar public companies and prevailing governance standards.
-The tenure of one of the nominees is eleven years; two of the nominees Directors is nine years and the balance of the nominee Directors have been on the Board for eight years or less.
+The tenure of three of the nominees is ten years or more; two of the nominees Directors is between five and six years and the balance of the nominee Directors have been on the Board for two years or less.
 Furthermore, the Governance and Sustainability Committee recognizes that considerable Company and industry-specific knowledge is gained over a consistent tenure with the Board, and therefore seeks to retain this unique experience and skill set among its Board members unless circumstances otherwise require.